sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 Type `y` to proceed with necessary packages.

 ### Create a new project
-Navigate into a directory where you'd like to store your code (here the new project will be called `demo_scrapy`) and type:
+Navigate into a directory where you'd like to store your code (here the new project will be called 'demo_scrapy' and type:

     scrapy startproject demo_scrapy